Murcklack/Cfg-null-alias/README.md

 # Cfg-null-alias
-Cfg for easy strafes and other features
+Cfg for easy strafes and other features in sourse games

 1-23 long jump script - l on/off -- jumping on right click